dart-lang/site-www/src/tools/pub/dependencies.md

       ref: some-branch
 {% endprettify %}

-The ref can be anything that Git allows to [identify a commit][commit].
+The ref can be anything that Git allows to [identify a commit.][commit]

 [commit]: http://www.kernel.org/pub/software/scm/git/docs/user-manual.html#naming-commits

 Pub assumes that the package is in the root of the Git repository.
-To specify a different location in the repo use the `path` argument:
+To specify a different location in the repo, use the `path` argument:

 {% prettify yaml %}
 dependencies: